Pete Stemkowski: Playing career

-Pete was a product of the Toronto Maple Leafs junior system.
+Stemkowski was a product of the Toronto Maple Leafs junior system.
 He played in his native Winnipeg before moving to Toronto at the age of 17 to play with the Ontario Hockey Association's Toronto Marlboros, the Leafs' junior team.

-After splitting his first three professional seasons between the Leafs and their American Hockey League farm team in Rochester NY, Stemkowski finally made the Leafs squad in 1966–67.
+After splitting his first three professional seasons between the Leafs and their American Hockey League farm team in Rochester, Stemkowski finally made the Leafs squad in 1966–67.
 It was great timing as the Leafs won the Stanley Cup that year.
-Stemkowski, 24 at the time, was an important contributor with 12 points in 12 games.
-But the focus fell upon aging veterans like Terry Sawchuk, Johnny Bower, George Armstrong, Allan Stanley, Frank Mahovlich and Tim Horton.
+With veterans such as Terry Sawchuk, Johnny Bower, George Armstrong, Allan Stanley, Frank Mahovlich, and Tim Horton, Stemkowski was an important contributor with 12 points in 12 games.

-He was part of a six-player blockbuster transaction in which he was traded along with Frank Mahovlich and Garry Unger from the Maple Leafs to the Red Wings for Norm Ullman, Paul Henderson and Floyd Smith on March 4, 1968.
+He was part of a six-player blockbuster transaction in which he was traded along with Frank Mahovlich and Garry Unger from the Maple Leafs to the Red Wings for Norm Ullman, Paul Henderson, and Floyd Smith on March 4, 1968.
 The Maple Leafs and Red Wings were in fifth and sixth place respectively at the bottom of the East Division standings at the time of the deal.
-It was a good trade for Stemkowski though.
 It gave him a chance to play regularly and he responded well with two 20+ goal seasons in his two full seasons in Detroit.

 Stemkowski was traded to the Rangers for Larry Brown on October 31, 1970.
 This was partially a result of an incident in practice where Stemkowski disrespected new head coach Ned Harkness.
 Harkness had just come to Detroit from Cornell University.
 Stemkowski, a noted joker, was mockingly imitating a college cheer.
-Harkness made sure Stemkowski was gone shortly afterwards.
+Harkness ensured Stemkowski was gone shortly afterward.

-The Rangers, after suffering through many lean years, were emerging as a powerhouse.
-A good mix of veterans like Rod Gilbert, Jean Ratelle and Ed Giacomin with enthusiastic help from young players such as Stemkowski, Brad Park, Steve Vickers and Walt Tkaczuk.
-Stemkowski especially was very popular with the Madison Square Gardens faithful.
+After enduring years of frustration, the Rangers were emerging as an NHL powerhouse.
+The roster contained previous players like Rod Gilbert, Jean Ratelle, and Ed Giacomin with help from young players such as Stemkowski, Brad Park, Steve Vickers, and Walt Tkaczuk.